mmore500/downstream/joss/paper.md

 Notably, this use case can make use of both steady and tilted distributions [@moreno2025testing], and depends on post-hoc stream index lookup to identify the generational timing of inferred phylogenetic events.

 To this end, Downstream serves as a key dependency for the library implementing hereditary stratigraphy methodology, *hstrat* [@moreno2022hstrat].
-In recent work with *hstrat*, the CSL Downstream implementation has been applied to support phylogeny tracking in massively distributed, agent-based evolution simulations conducted on the 850,000 processor WSE platform [@Moreno2024].
+In recent work with *hstrat*, the CSL Downstream implementation has been applied to support phylogeny tracking in massively distributed, agent-based evolution simulations conducted on the 850,000-processor WSE platform [@Moreno2024].
 <!-- TODO: this approach has enabled phylogeny reconstructions scaling up to one billion tips -->
 In other forthcoming work employing WSE-based simulations of hypermutator evolution, Downstream has also been used to collect time series data leading up to in-simulation extinction events.